a-normal-anonymouser-user/Microservice-Empirical-Study/index.md

 5) Other:

-#### Page 9: Common Code

-In microservice-based development, some code is shared by multiple microservices, e.g., the code of authentication, logging, and monitoring.
+> In microservice-based development, some code is shared by multiple microservices, e.g., the code of authentication, logging, and monitoring.

 Q20: How should one manage such common code?
 1) As a standalone library that is used by other microservices.
 Have one version of the library that is used in all microservices.